profsmith89/ctps/_sources/chap07.md

 While this might seem paradoxical, this problem occurs because any compact representation of real numbers needs to make a tradeoff between *range* (i.e., how large is the difference between the biggest and smallest real numbers that we can represent?) and *precision* (i.e., how close is a real number we can represent to the real number we want to represent?).

 We first thought about the issue of range in an active-learning exercise in Chapter 6, when we investigated whether addition on Python integers would ever overflow the programming language's physical representation.
-While Python doesn't place a limit on the largest and smallest representable integer values (i.e., it has a dynamically expandable representation), most programming languages have a clearly stated limit on these values for each of their defined integer datatypes.
+While Python doesn't place a limit on the largest and smallest representable integer values (i.e., it has a dynamically expandable representation), most programming languages have a clearly stated limit on these values for each of their defined integer data types.
 And for FP numbers, the same is true in Python.

 Python adheres to the FP standard representation IEEE 754.
 As we'll see in a moment, the range defined by this standard, while not infinite, is comfortably big.
 In other words, most of us won't write scripts involving real numbers that will overflow this FP representation.